Flammie's settings and etc data

 More importantly, xscreensaver needs be launched automatically on startup, with

-i3 a good place for this is i3’s config in .config/i3/config
+i3 a good place for this is i3’s config in .config/i3/config.
+The default

 some powersaving features, perhaps a better way is to use screen lockers, I